mhmoudGamea/toku-app/README.md

 - practice on refactoring my code and make a reusable widgets.

-- the deference between required & @required
+- the difference between required & @required

 - 2 new widgets IntrinsicHeight(prefer to use SizedBox or Container instead as documentation say), VerticalDivider